Totect Side Effects

 Applies to dexrazoxane: intravenous powder for solution

-Along with its needed effects, dexrazoxane (the active ingredient contained in Totect) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dexrazoxane (the active ingredient contained in Totect) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dexrazoxane:More common
+If any of the following side effects occur while taking dexrazoxane, check with your doctor immediately:More common

 - Bluish color